pentaho-jrice/jrice-hadoop-apache/wiki/setup/ssh-into-vm.md

 Congratulations.
 You now have a VM with a running Hadoop cluster, Docker Swwarm Node, and a bunch of other goodies.

-You can not ssh into the VM and start using it.
+You can now ssh into the VM and start using it.
 There are 2 options:

 ### Option 1 - Vagrant SSH from your host shell